websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 After installing DXP, these configurations (including these JVM options) can be further tuned for improved performance.
 Please see [Tuning Liferay](../../setting-up-liferay/tuning-liferay.md) and [Tuning Your JVM](../../setting-up-liferay/tuning-your-jvm.md) for more information.
 ```

-Administrators can set the UTF-8 properties in the `<jvmEntries genericJvmArguments=.../>` attribute in `server.xml`.
+You can set the UTF-8 properties in the `<jvmEntries genericJvmArguments=.../>` attribute in `server.xml`.
 This is required or else international characters will not be parsed correctly.
 Increase the maximum and minimum heap sizes there too.
 Add the following inside the `jvmEntries` tag:

 ```xml
 <jvmEntries xmi:id="JavaVirtualMachine_1183122130078" ...genericJvmArguments="--Dfile.encoding=UTF-8 -Djava.locale.providers=JRE,COMPAT,CLDR -Djava.net.preferIPv4Stack=true -Duser.timezone=GMT -Xms6144m -Xmx6144m -XX:MaxNewSize=1536m -XX:MaxMetaspaceSize=768m -XX:MetaspaceSize=768m -XX:NewSize=1536m -XX:SurvivorRatio=7">